 Bankruptcies, IVAs, debt relief orders, and similar events

 Data about bankruptcies, IVAs, and other insolvency-related events and arrangements are usually kept on credit files for six years from the date they begin.
 This period is extended if they last longer than six years.
 Some data, such as a bankruptcy restrictions order, can also remain on the credit file for longer than six years.

 Although the start of these events is automatically reported to the CRAs, the end (such as a discharge from bankruptcy or completion of an IVA) might not be.
 This is why people are advised to contact the CRAs when this happens to make sure their credit files are updated accordingly.

 The CRAs keep search footprints for different lengths of time.
 Experian and Equifax keep most search footprints for one year from the date of the search, although they keep debt collection searches for up to two years.
-Callcredit keeps search footprints for two years from the date of the search.
+TransUnion keeps search footprints for a total of 6 years.